 Lethal Weapon (1987)

 Death, drug-trafficking and the power of buddy cops.
 What more do you want, Mariah??
-Mel Gibson at his peak here, yes I’m talking full blown out mullet, and Danny Glover at his most imposing form a bond as they bust open a crime ring.
-I mean, it totally depends how you define festive, doesn’t it?
-But a Christmas movie it is, nonetheless.
+Mel Gibson at his peak here, yes I’m talking full-blown out mullet, and Danny Glover at his most imposing form a bond as they bust open a crime ring.
+I mean, it totally depends on how you define festive, doesn’t it?
+Even if not a movie like Goodfellas, a Christmas themed movie it is, nonetheless.
 And an 80s classic.
 Boom.

 Director: Richard Donner